 Living in a foreign country can have many feelings.
-There can be, in any conceivable array, a multitudinous collision of emotions: such as, boredom, freedom, homesickness, love, lust, excitement, desire, longing, scorn, derision, insight, resonance, horror, humor, confusion, or wonder.
-Some days, as anywhere or for anyone, are better than others.
+There can be, in any conceivable array, a multitudinous collision of emotions: boredom, freedom, homesickness, love, lust, excitement, desire, longing, scorn, derision, insight, resonance, horror, humor, confusion, or wonder.
+Some days, anywhere or for anyone, are better than others.
 Some days are really transcendent.

 Today I had a transcendent day.

 Here it is, 2013, a new year, starting fresh with good friends and great students.
 Friday came and went and I was back in my groove making kids laugh and having fun myself in the process.
 In one 3rd grade class we discussed if parents should always trust their children and if children should always take their parents advice.
 They said that parents don’t know anything, a typical adolescent response.
 I asked, “What if they said to look both ways before crossing the street?”
 They responded, “No, not good advice!”
 I then mimed what would happen if they didn’t look before crossing and a few of them literally fell out of their seats laughing.
 It felt great because these guys are a smart yet hard class to teach.
 We all had a fun hour together.

 I am a self-confessed “hater,” which means I can hate on most any thing or any person I see.
 It’s not that I actually despise things or people; I just don’t like idiocy, hypocrisy or insipidness.
 However, upon self-reflection, and finding such things within your own sphere, (albeit in small doses) it’s time to try to clean that orb from the inside.
-This year I will attempt to acknowledge the good things in life, recognize and eliminate the negatives, and try to follow through in the only goal of life—to feel happy (thereby spreading happiness around, the trickle down theory of glee.)
+This year I will attempt to acknowledge the good things in life, recognize and eliminate the negatives, and try to follow through in my only goal of life—to feel happy (thereby spreading happiness around, the trickle down theory of glee.)
 I know it’s impossible to feel blissful every moment of your life, but maybe it’s better to appear that way, focusing on the affirmative and perhaps existence will fool you into a good day.